Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 </div>
 <br />

 If you previously created a plot NFT, it will show up now.
-In this case, it is called "Harlequin Koala".
 The plots you create will be associated with this NFT.
-It is important that you associate all of your plots to the same NFT because it will allow you to farm to a pool, as well as to change pools easily if desired.
+It is important that you associate all of your plots to the same NFT in order to farm to a pool, as well as to be able to change pools easily if desired.
 As long as your plot NFT shows up here, there is no need to change it:

 <div style={{ textAlign: 'left' }}>
   <img src="/img/first_plot/16.png" alt="Plot NFT" />